 Climate Impacts on Forests

-In the United States, forests occupy approximately 751 million acres, about one third of the country's total land area.
-America's forests provide many benefits and services to society, including clean water, recreation, wildlife habitat, carbon storage, and a variety of forest products.
+In the United States, forests occupy approximately 740 million acres, about one third of the country's total land area.
+America's forests provide many benefits and services to society, including clean water and air, recreation, wildlife habitat, carbon storage, climate regulation, and a variety of forest products.
 Climate influences the structure and function of forest ecosystems and plays an essential role in forest health.
 A changing climate may worsen many of the threats to forests, such as pest outbreaks, fires, human development, and drought.